 Almost every home aligner brand offers some sort of financing or monthly payment plan to break that cost into more manageable chunks.
 SmileDirectClub and byte offer fairly similar plans that are available to every customer, regardless of credit score.
-Candid also has an $85/month treatment plan, but a credit check is required.
+Candid also has a $99/month financing plan, but a credit check is required.
 So, your approval isn’t guaranteed.
 AlignerCo, the industry’s most affordable brand, offers two different financing plans, one with a credit check and one without.

 Step 4: Order an Impression Kit (or Schedule a 3D Scan)